uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

    concept.

-5. Every implementation shall not include implementation details that are not a part of :ref:`Table` concept definision to the metadata object.
+5. Every implementation shall not include implementation details that are not a part of :ref:`Table` concept definition to the metadata object.

 -------------------------------
 Table types in |dal_short_name|